 A pre-med club for everyone, I Want to Be a Doctor gives listeners an invitation into the often privileged and impenetrable world of becoming a physician.
 Join host Dr. Robin Dickinson MD as she answers questions from medical hopefuls or curious bystanders.
-Whether you are in medical school trying to choose a specialty or in elementary school dreaming of your career, there are episodes for you!
+About half of our listeners are families with kids who are interested in a medical career and most of our questions come from pre-med or medical students.
+Why?
+Because it's never to early to start asking questions and thinking about a medical career!
+So whether you are in medical school trying to choose a specialty or in elementary school dreaming of your career, there are episodes for you!

 18- How to Choose a Medical Specialty?

 Today's question is from a 3rd year medical who asks: Help!
 Everyone on my rotations keeps asking me what I'm going into and I DON'T KNOW!
 How do I choose a specialty?!

 Well I wish I could give you a simple answer.
 Take this test, sort yourself into the correct Hogwarts house, hold this thing in your hand and it will turn the color of...

 But no, I'm going to start by saying there's no wrong answer but there's no right answer.
 Kind of like

 Today's question is from a first year medical student who asks "I'm so confused with embryology.
 What do I do?"

 As someone who is still confused with embryology, let me tell you, you are not alone.
 I don't know any practicing physicians who are really clear on embryology unless they did research in the field before medical school.
 It's a really confusing subject.

 Today's question is from a college freshman who asks: How do you remember to do all the things on your calendar?
 I'm constantly forgetting to do something.

 Yeah, me too.
 Which is why I don't rely on my memory at all.
 Ever.